mautic/user-documentation/docs/builders/creating_themes.rst

 .. vale on

-The GrapesJs builder makes it possible to insert HTML code and edit it in a 'What You See Is What You Get' (WYSIWYG) environment.
+The GrapesJS builder makes it possible to insert HTML code and edit it in a 'What You See Is What You Get' (WYSIWYG) environment.

 A Theme can feature a wide variety of predefined blocks and sections reflecting the desired Email design - a template from which to start.